aburgh/Disk-Arbitrator/README.markdown

 ### Usage

 When launched, it adds its icon to the status bar on the right side of the menu bar.
-The status bar icon indictates one of three states:
+The status bar icon indicates one of three states:

 * Green: the utility is activated and in Block Mounts mode.